 1. Clek Foonf & Clek Fllo Seats

-Although you can’t actually see the Anti Rebound Bar on the image above, all Clek Foonf and Clek Fllo convertible car seats are supplied with an Anti Rebound Bar, as you can see here.
+Although you can’t actually see the Anti Rebound Bar on the image above, all Clek Foonf and Clek Fllo convertible car seats are supplied with an Anti Rebound Bar, as you can see on these images.

 The Clek Foonf and Clek Fllo are excellent premium convertible car seats and I have previously written an in-depth comparison review of these seats, which you can read if you want to find out what the similarities and differences are between them.